-4.1 C

 – Explore the Life and Legacy of Alfred Nobel in Stockholm

 Alfred Bernhard Nobel was born on October 21, 1833, in Stockholm, Sweden.
 As the son of an engineer and inventor, Nobel was surrounded by innovation from an early age.
 He spent much of his youth in Russia, where his father, Immanuel Nobel, found success in military engineering.
-Despite his family’s financial ups and downs, young Alfred had access to an excellent education, becoming fluent in several languages and excelling in chemistry and physics.
+Despite his family’s financial ups and downs, young Alfred had access to an excellent education.
+He became fluent in several languages and excelled in chemistry and physics.

 Nobel’s life was marked by a relentless pursuit of knowledge and innovation.
 He studied under the guidance of prominent scientists, gaining insights that would later fuel his own inventions.
 He was particularly interested in explosives, and his work in this field would eventually lead to his most famous invention—dynamite.